Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

             towards the geographical confines of the map itself.
             [Location bias for map](https://justin-sawyer.github.io/nicer-tours-ms2-with-maps-integration/documentation/user-stories-screen-shots/location-bias.png)
 			- Once a specific Point of Interest has been chosen from the dropdown menu, the user is then presented with photos and reviews of the Place.
-Again, due to the occasional limitations of the Google Places API, ir specific details are not available - no reviews, for example - the user is told so.
+Again, due to the occasional limitations of the Google Places API, where specific details are not available - no reviews, for example - the user is told so.
             [Details missing for Google Place](https://justin-sawyer.github.io/nicer-tours-ms2-with-maps-integration/documentation/user-stories-screen-shots/place-search-no-place.png)
 			- The user can now choose, should they so wish, to add that specific Place to their itinerary.
 Upon doing so, the user is alerted to the fact that it has indeed been added.
             [Place added to itinerary](https://justin-sawyer.github.io/nicer-tours-ms2-with-maps-integration/documentation/user-stories-screen-shots/added-to-itinerary.png)